Racheal7/DribbbleProject/README.md

 ## Train a new model

 For a new tag, we need to train a new binary classifier.
-The source code for training a new model can be found in [CNN](CNN/)
+The source code and detailed process of training a new model can be found in [CNN](CNN/)

 ## **Contribute**